TeamFAPS/PS-RE-tools/README.md

 ---
 A PC program that extracts from a PS ELF a list in YAML format of exported NIDs.
 PSP and PS3 support will be added.

+ps-index-dat-tool (PS3, PSP2, PS4) - by @CelesteBlue-dev
+---
+A PC program that transforms a PS3, PS Vita or PS4 index.dat file into a version.txt file or reciprocally.

 --------------------------------------------------------------------------------

 ## Using the Tools